 Building this peaker plant undermines our state’s climate goals.

 Building this peaker plant threatens the health of community residents and adds an unnecessary expense for Municipal Light Plant residents.

 The same amount of money being spent on this project could buy an equivalent 60 MW of solar energy and storage capacity.
-We demand that MMWEC withdraw this project, and for the MLPs involved to withdraw their financial support of this costly, unnecessary, and dangerous project.
+We implore MMWEC to withdraw this project, and for the MLPs involved to withdraw their financial support of this costly, unnecessary, and dangerous project.
 MCAN is committed to ensuring our public utilities are part of the climate solution, progressing on clean energy, energy efficiency and renewable energy solutions.

 - Write a letter to the editor of your local newspaper

 If you would like to get more involved, you can email [email protected] If you are a Peabody resident, you can email [email protected] to get more involved in local Peabody actions.